Next week I will be publishing on my web-site and

 swearing in I called his press people and asked if I could review

+the records.
+No problem, they said.
+It was all public.
 It took five days and two trips to Montgomery to sift through

 a roomful of file cabinets bearing thousands upon thousands of